 What makes these best treats for guests in the festive season?

 Usually, in the festive season, people are visiting too many relatives the whole day long.
-All hosts are serving drinks, desserts or snacks and guests feel too full to eat anything at all.
+All hosts are serving drinks, desserts, or snacks and guests feel too full to eat anything at all.
 Sometimes, my guest would just ask us politely to serve nothing and just spend some good time chatting.
 The date roll cookie is always welcomed and it is bite-size presentable goody that can be served hassle-free.
+Since they are gluten-free and vegan, they meet everyone one’s diet requirement.
+Check these fudgy vegan brownies too, so decadent.

-Setting guest trays with assorted sweets is a great way to show off your skills.
+Setting a tray for guests with assorted sweets is a great way to show off your skills.
 We usually make some date rolls, kharak, some sort of truffles (like coconut balls or brownie ball, or Oreo ball) some dry fruits, chocolates, and this tray makes a welcoming and impressive gesture for guest.

 Want more goodies?
 Check these to satisfy cravings.